chuanqisun/micro-controller-programming/week11/note.md

 Matti directed us to run the adafruit official MUX PWM PCA9685 library code.
 We confirmed that the board wiring is correct, all servo motors are functional

+We solved the issue by using Adadruit official library example code as starting point and not worrying about the board.

+Matti also found out how to serial connect two MUX board by soldering the address pin to set one board at 0x41 instead of 0x40.

+## Stress testing the BLE communication

+We found out that rapidly sending BLE messages would the connection to drop.
+Matti suggested we use different tx characteristic for namespaced communication, saving bandwidth from command names